YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/04_composite_mojits.rst

 Mojito allows you to establish parent-child relationships between your mojits, so parent mojits can execute child mojits and attach the content to the parent mojit’s template.
-The parent mojit in this relationship is called a composite mojit.
+The parent mojit in this relationship is called a *composite* mojit.
 The frame mojit ``HTMLFrameMojit`` that we looked in the last module is also a composite mojit.
 In fact, all frame mojits are composite mojits, but composite mojits do not have to be frame mojits.
 A frame mojit can also have a child mojit that is a composite mojit, extending the parent-child relationship.

-In this module, we’re going to keep using the ``HTMLFrameMojit`` and have a child that is a composite mojit, which will have several children.
+In this module, we’re going to keep using the ``HTMLFrameMojit`` and have a child that is a composite mojit that has several children.
 To make it more interesting, one of the children is also a composite mojit that has a child.
 The composite mojits will manage the child mojits that create our content, while the ``HTMLFrameMojit`` will continue to put together our HTML page.
 Do you